wallytutor/Kompanion/docs/setup-languages.md

 3. Go to Octave [download page](https://octave.org/download) and identify the `.zip` package for `w64`.
 Proceed with edition of `scripts/base-octave.bat` as you have done so far.

 4. Go to Ruby [download page](https://rubyinstaller.org/downloads/) and identify the `Devkit` package for `x64`.
 During installation change the path to point to `apps/` and unselect the options to associate extensions and adding to the path.
 Proceed with edition of `scripts/base-octave.bat` as you have done so far.

+It is strongly recommended to install [Quarto](https://quarto.org/docs/download/) as a supporting tool for publishing reports from Julia and Python.
+Please notice that Jupyter environment handled automatically by Python post-installation.
+Upon the first time you launch Julia, it will globally install IJulia and Pluto for the same end.